mattogodoy/omni/README.md

 Omni has (what I consider) some advantages over the regular Prometheus + Grafana combo:

 - It uses almost no RAM (13 Mb)
-- It uses almost no CPU (between 2m and 6m)
+- It uses almost no CPU
 - It gathers only the information I need
-- All of the information is sent to an InfluxDB instance that could be inside or outside the cluster.
-This means that no information is persisted in the disk, extending the SD cards lifetime.
+- All of the information is sent to an InfluxDB instance that could be outside of the cluster.
+This means that no information is persisted in the Pis, extending their SD card's lifetime.
 - InfluxDB acts as the database and the graph dashboard at the same time, so there is no need to also install Grafana (although you could if you wanted to).

 ## Prerequisites